cazyw/spotify-playlist-backup/README.md

 $ npm run watch
 ```

-Deploying to Heroku requires some additional setup such as installing Heroku and creating an app and setting config variables (see https://devcenter.heroku.com/articles/deploying-nodejs) however the settings in `package.json` are already done.
+~~Deploying to Heroku requires some additional setup such as installing Heroku and creating an app and setting config variables (see https://devcenter.heroku.com/articles/deploying-nodejs) however the settings in `package.json` are already done.~~

+The site is now deployed to Render.

 ### Project file structure